-A Navigation Bar (Nav Bar) appears at the top of an app to speed navigation and to provide access to key functions such as push notifications.
-And it provides consistent navigation tools across mobile, desktop, browsed, and installed apps.
+A Navigation Bar (Nav Bar) appears at the top of an app to speed navigation and to provide access to key functions such as navigation, an install button and push notifications.

 App with Nav Bar at the top: